Skip links

 6.1 Description and scope of data processing

 Our website uses cookies.
 Cookies are text files that are stored in the Internet browser or by the Internet browser on the user’s computer system.
 When a user accesses a website, a cookie may be stored on the user’s operating system.
 This cookie contains a characteristic string that allows the browser to be uniquely identified when the website is accessed again.
+We use cookies to make our website more user-friendly.
+Some elements of our website require that the calling browser can be identified even after a page change.
+The following data is stored and transmitted in the cookies:

 • Language settings

 We also use cookies on our website that enable an analysis of the user’s surfing behavior.
+In this way, the following data can be transmitted:

 • Frequency of page views